elaysason/Implementing-And-Comparing-Recommender-Systens/README.md

 * Neighborhood Recommender - based on 3 nearest neighbors.
 * LS Recommender - Uses regression model to predict the ratings
 ![image](https://i.imgur.com/9qgUOjF.png)

+Main includs the exection and train_test and cleaning of the ratings file from bad records.